cloudfoundry-incubator/kubecf/dev/minikube/README.md

 ## VM Drivers

-At the moment, only the VirtualBox driver is working correctly; the kvm2 driver is known to not work (no output, and the network does not come up).
+At the moment, only the VirtualBox and KVM2 drivers are working correctly.
+Set the `VM_DRIVER` environment variable to override the default.
+E.g. `VM_DRIVER=kvm2`.